Privacy

 • Referring domain (the website you were browsing prior to your visit to the GBNI website);

-• The device you are using to visit the site (eg. mobile, PC or tablet); and
+• The device you are using to visit the site (e.g. mobile, PC or tablet); and

-• The click through rate (the number of pages entered whilst visiting our website).
+• The click-through rate (the number of pages entered whilst visiting our website).

 How is data secured?

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place appropriate technical measures to safeguard and secure the information we process; to prevent personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-Any personal data that we do collect is stored on our secure GBNI server based at our headquarters in NI and on the secure external server provided by our web support company.
+To prevent unauthorised access or disclosure, we have put in place appropriate technical measures to safeguard and secure the information we process; to prevent personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+Any personal data that we collect is stored on our secure GBNI server based at our headquarters in NI and on the secure external server provided by our web support company.
 We use the latest firewall and security technology to ensure the integrity and safety of all information that we store.
 We do not transfer any data outside of the UK for any reason.
 All staff complete an induction process at the point of employment and are supplied with a copy of our latest Data Protection Policy and associated policies.
 All current staff have completed data protection training and are trained how to securely use our internal systems that hold personal data.

 GBNI may occasionally have to share some information regarding GB members with service providers such as:

-• Designated Officers (eg. health and safety reporting, child protection reporting and use of photographs)
+• Designated Officers (e.g. health and safety reporting, child protection reporting and use of photographs)

 • District Office Bearers

-• GBNI Executive Officer Bearers
+• GBNI Board Officer Bearers

 • The Duke of Edinburgh’s Award Office